-1. Competency in Research Writing Skills - PhD students are required to complete both MFT7101 and MFT7102 at Northcentral.
+- Competency in Research Writing Skills PhD students are required to complete both MFT7101 and MFT7102 at Northcentral.
 Students are required to show competency in writing skills for research purposes throughout their Northcentral graduate coursework.
-Students may request on their own behalf or may be recommended to complete an English writing course if the School Dean or faculty determine communication skills are insufficient for doctoral-level work.

-Graduate-Level Research Methods Competency - PhD students are required to complete MFT7103, MFT7106, and MFT7107 at Northcentral.
-Graduate-Level Statistics Competency - PhD students are required to

-3. Graduate-Level Statistics Competency - PhD students are required to complete MFT7104 and MFT7108 at Northcentral.

-4. Computer Competency - PhD students are required to have the computer skills that are necessary for completing a dissertation.
+Students may request on their own behalf or may be recommended to complete an English writing course if the School Dean or faculty determine communication skills are insufficient for doctoral-level work. - 2.
+Graduate-Level Research Methods Competency PhD students are required to complete MFT7103, MFT7106, and MFT7107 at Northcentral. - 3.
+Graduate-Level Statistics Competency PhD students are required to complete MFT7104 and MFT7108 at Northcentral. - 4.
+Computer Competency PhD students are required to have the computer skills that are necessary for completing a dissertation.
 Students must be able to prepare documents using advanced word processing skills (e.g., creation of tables and figures, headers and footers, page breaks, tables of contents, hanging indents).
 In addition, students need to use computer programs for the statistical analysis of data (e.g., SPSS).
 The dissertation oral examination requires the student to produce a computer-based presentation (e.g., PowerPoint).